PCB Announces Pepsi As Pakistan Team Partner - UrduPoint

 Easy Paisa, Pakistan's first mobile financial services platform, will be the associate partner of the Pakistan men's national cricket team for the upcoming tour of England.

-Director - Marketing & Franchise, PepsiCo Pakistan, Saad Munawar Khan: “We are proud to continue our much cherished journey with Pakistan cricket as the principal partner of the Pakistan men’s national cricket team.
+Director - Marketing & Franchise, PepsiCo Pakistan, Saad Munawar Khan here : "We are proud to continue our much cherished journey with Pakistan cricket as the principal partner of the Pakistan men's national cricket team.

 "Pepsi has been our valued partner since the 1990s, during which period we have shared great on-field memories and we look forward to that continuing over the next 12-months.